Section 7: Finding the right retailer and steps to installation

 • Get at least three quotes of roughly the same system size and functionality.
 That way you can compare ‘apples with apples’.

-• Make sure the installer is an A Grade electrician, Clean Energy Council (CEC) Accredited with Battery Endorsement, and that the company is a Solar Victoria Authorised Solar Retailer.
+• Make sure the installer is an A Grade electrician, holds accreditation with battery endorsement, and that the company is a Solar Victoria Authorised Solar Retailer.

 • Inform yourself.
 Given grid-connected batteries are relatively new, have a look on some web based consumer forums to see feedback about specific products such as the Whirlpool forums.
 The Lithium Ion Battery Test Centre compares various chemistries and products available in the Australian market against claims made by manufacturers.